 The recommended treatment for a lip tie depends on the level classification of the lip tie.
 That being said, there are therapy techniques that can be used to attempt to loosen a lip tie and make it easier for babies to breastfeed.
-One of these is to slide your finger along the top of you baby’s lip and practice loosening the gap between the lip and the gumline, which can gradually improve your child’s lip mobility.
+One of these is to slide your finger along the top of your baby’s lip and practice loosening the gap between the lip and the gum line, which can gradually improve your child’s lip mobility.

 The two lower levels of lip ties – level 1 and level 2 lip ties – are usually left alone and do not typically require revision.
 However, if there is a tongue tie in addition to the lip tie in restricting your baby’s ability to feed, then it may be advised that you either revise or release both, even if the lip tie is considered a level 1 or 2.

 For level 3 and level 4 lip ties, the usual recommended treatment is a procedure known as a frenectomy, which involves neatly severing the membrane that connects the lip to the gums.
 A frenectomy can be performed with either a laser or a sterilized surgical scissor and can be performed by either a pediatrician or a pediatric dentist.

 There is no singular particular cause of lip tie in babies.
 To put it in simple terms, some babies are born with lip ties while others are born without and the condition may develop within the womb.
 The majority of experts, however, believe that lip ties may be attributed to a child’s genetics, although this theory has yet to be proven.